 The types of lenders that may be omitted or removed from the agreed list or included in the disqualified lender list include industry competitors or distressed debt funds (including those who might pursue loan-to-own strategies).
-These restrictions are sometimes expressed in overly expansive definitions which further limit the pool of potential lenders.
+Although understandable from a competition and business perspective, these restrictions are sometimes expressed in overly expansive definitions which further limit the pool of potential lenders.